GoogleCloudPlatform/professional-services/examples/cloud-composer-datafusion-ingestion-templates/DEPLOYMENT.md

     To do this, click on your Composer instance from Console, click on 'Environment Configuration' tab and click on Airflow web UI link.

-    ii) Run load_shipment DAG to load data from source file to BigQuery.
+    ii) Run load_shipment_orchestrator DAG to load data from source file to BigQuery. iii) Upon successful completion of load_orchestrator_shipment DAG, navigate to menu option Browse > DAG Runs.
+         You should see two DAG runs of the DAG load_shipment, one instance for each entry in the task parameter file.

 # Remember to decomission the provisioned resources once you are done to avoid incurring charges to your GCP account.